 Our chief executive officer makes recommendations to the Committee regarding the salaries, bonus arrangements and equity grants, if any, for key employees, including all executive officers, except him.
-In the case of discretionary bonuses for executive officers, which are based on individual performance, the chief executive officer's evaluation of such performance is provided to and reviewed by the Committee.
+We do not pay discretionary bonuses to executive officers.

 Based on the foregoing, the Committee uses its judgment in making compensation decisions that will best carry out our philosophy and objectives for executive compensation.
-The decisions are reviewed by the full Board, with the exception of decisions on stock or option awards which are made by the Committee to satisfy tax law requirements.
+The decisions are reviewed by the full Board, with the exception of decisions on stock or option awards which are made by the Committee to satisfy certain legal requirements.

-Within the context of the overall objectives of our compensation programs, we determined the specific amounts of compensation to be paid to each of our executives in fiscal 2017 based on a number of factors including:
+Within the context of the overall objectives of our compensation programs, we determined the specific amounts of compensation to be paid to each of our executives in fiscal 2018 based on a number of factors including:

-- The roles and responsibilities of our executives; - The individual experience and skills of our executives; - The amounts of compensation being paid to our other executives; - Our executives' historical compensation at our company; and - Our understanding of the amount of compensation generally paid by similarly situated companies to their executives with similar roles and responsibilities.
+- The roles and responsibilities of our executives; - The individual experience and skills of our executives; - The amounts of compensation being paid to our other executives; - Our executives' historical compensation at our Company; and - Our understanding of the amount of compensation generally paid by similarly situated companies to their executives with similar roles and responsibilities.

 In evaluating the compensation generally paid by similarly situated companies, we have historically taken into account available data relating to the compensation practices of other companies within and outside our industry.
-During 2017, Korn Ferry Hay Group conducted analyses of our fiscal 2016 executive compensation relative to a peer group approved by the Committee and relative to the 2016 Retail Executive Total Remuneration Survey consisting of 209 companies.
+During 2017, Korn Ferry Hay Group conducted analyses of our fiscal 2017 executive compensation relative to a peer group approved by the Committee and relative to the 2017 Retail Executive Total Remuneration Survey consisting of 209 companies.
 The peer group then consisted of American Woodmark, Culp, The Dixie Group, Ethan Allen Interiors, Flexsteel Industries, Haverty Furniture, Hooker Furniture, Kirkland's, La-Z-Boy and Stanley Furniture.
 The analysis relative to the peer group found that total direct compensation (i.e., salary, annual bonus and equity incentives combined) was at the 35th percentile for our CEO and between the 25th and 30th percentiles for our other executives.
 The analysis relative to the retail market found that total direct compensation (defined in the same manner) was below the 25th percentile for our CEO and between the 25th and 50th percentiles for our other executives.
-In October 2017, the Committee revised the peer group to remove Stanley Furniture and to add Tile Shop Holdings, Inc., Kimball International, Inc. and Nautilus, Inc. With assistance from Korn Ferry Hay Group, this new peer group was used by the Committee to analyze and recommend a slight upward adjustment to director annual retainer fees paid beginning in fiscal 2018.